choiRonald/katacoda-scenarios/Auditing/step5.md

-# Step 5: Setting up 2MySQL collector
+# Setting up 2MySQL collector
 After created the dashboard, we need to create the collector to collect the the information.

 1. Open a new terminal.
 Download the script name as `my2_80.sql`.